The Best Homemade Peach Brandy Recipe

 Wash peaches well and cut each one into 4 or 5 pieces.
 It’s fine to leave stones in, but I usually take them out because it makes more room for the peaches in the container.

 Layer peaches with sugar in a large stone crock.
 Dissolve yeast in about a cup of warm water and add to the peaches and sugar.
 Pour the cold water on top to cover the peaches.
 Be sure to leave room for the fermenting process to bubble.
 Cover the crock with a plate or a clean towel and place it out of the way on a tray with low sides to catch any of the juice that might overflow the crock.

 After a week, stir the mixture with a long handled spoon, cover and let sit.
-I like to stir it once a week for about 4 weeks.
-The mixture will bubble a little when you stir it.
-After 4 weeks, strain the mixture and discard the peach pulp and pits.
-Pour the brandy into bottles (I use whatever is handy from mason jars to old wine bottles).
-Cover the bottles tightly and store in a cool, dark place.
+I like to stir it once a week for about four weeks.
+The mixture will bubble a little when you stir it, a sign that it's still fermenting.
+After four weeks, strain the mixture and discard the peach pulp and pits.
+Pour the brandy into bottles (I use whatever is handy from mason jars to old wine bottles).* Cover the bottles tightly and store in a cool, dark place.
 The brandy will taste better if you let it sit for a few months.